EXPLAINER-Scottish independence: After Supreme Court defeat, can Sturgeon hold a new referendum? | Politics

 The UK Supreme Court on Wednesday rejected an argument that the Scottish government can pass legislation allowing it to hold a second independence referendum next year, leaving nationalists searching for another route to a new vote.

-POLITICAL PRESSURE The Scottish First Minister Nicola Sturgeon had said if she lost the court case she would try to turn the next general election due in two years into a de facto referendum to ramp up the pressure on the British government to grant another vote.
+The Scottish First Minister Nicola Sturgeon said on Wednesday she would now turn the next general election due in two years into a de facto referendum to ramp up the pressure on the British government to grant another vote.
+Sturgeon said she would ask her party's national executive committee to discuss and agree the detail of how they would use the next election as a de facto referendum.

+She said her party will now "launch and mobilise a major campaign in defence of Scottish democracy".
+James Mitchell, a professor of politics at Edinburgh University, said a decision to call for the next election to be a de facto referendum would be a "major gamble".

-However, if the SNP fails to win more than half the votes they may have to accept that voters have made their decision and the issue would be settled for a generation, he said.
+If the SNP fails to win more than half of Scots' votes they may have to accept that voters have made their decision and the issue would be settled for a generation, he said.
 "It is difficult to see her continuing in office" if that happened, he said.
 "Internal dissent has been building for some time and it seems most likely that the gamble of a 'de facto' referendum - very much out of character for a very cautious politician - is her last throw of the dice."

-KINGMAKER ROLE At the next general election, if the opposition Labour Party is the largest party in parliament, but falls short of a majority, the SNP could support a minority government in return for being given permission to allow Scotland to hold another independence referendum.
+KINGMAKER ROLE At the next UK general election, if the main opposition Labour Party is the largest party in the London parliament, but falls short of a majority, the SNP could support a minority government in return for being given permission to allow Scotland to hold another independence referendum.

 "Then they would look pretty vulnerable," he said.
 "They would be more likely to say we are forming a minority government" and challenge the SNP to vote to bring the government down, he said.
 UNAUTHORISED REFERENDUM

 Sturgeon has previously said she would only seek to secede from the United Kingdom through a legally agreed referendum.
-She has faced pressure from some nationalists to abandon this strategy and to call a referendum without the British parliament's permission.
+Sturgeon is under pressure from some activists frustrated with her gradualist strategy to call a referendum without the British parliament's permission.
 But unionists could boycott this vote and claim the result lacks legitimacy.

 If the independence movement was to hold a referendum without the consent of the British government, it could also struggle to gain international recognition if it won.
 That would mirror the situation in Spain over Catalonia four years ago, when the regional government held an independence referendum that the central government said was illegal.